isomerpages/ago-test/_who-we-are/Vision, Mission, Core Values.md

 ![](/images/banner_vision.png)

 ### **Our Vision**
-&gt; To be a respected national audit institution – Professional, Independent, Effective.
+To be a respected national audit institution – Professional, Independent, Effective.

 ### **Our Mission**